WilliXL/willixl.github.io/_tabs/about.md

 Currently I am a Software Engineer at a [stealth startup](https://en.wikipedia.org/wiki/Stealth_startup) (what a weird term) in Palo Alto, California.

-Our team is developing a new custom HPC and ML accelerator processor along with a robust compiler stack.
+Our team is developing a new custom HPC and ML accelerator processor which utilizes a reconfigurable hardware architecture, along with a robust compiler stack that compiles directly from Python.

-For a while, I was working on our graph optimization compiler.
-More recently I am working on high performance convolution primitives in our lower-level software API.
+For a while, I worked on our graph optimization compiler.

+Recently I am working on a new high performance convolution operation optimized for our architecture.

 ### Academic